LavaGang/MelonLoader/README.md

 - All Plugins get placed in the created Plugins folder inside the Game's Install Folder.
 - All Mods get placed in the created Mods folder inside the Game's Install Folder.
 - All Logs are made in the created Logs folder inside the Game's Install Folder.
+- In order to properly use dnSpy's Debugger run the game with the Debug Mode/Console launch option.

 ---